bgallie/tnt2/README.md

           --config string       config file (default is $HOME/.tnt2.yaml) -i, --inputFile string    Name of the plaintext file to encrypt/decrypt. (default "-") -o, --outputFile string   Name of the file containing the encrypted/decrypted plaintext.

+# version
+Display version and detailed build information for tnt2.
+## Usage:
+  tnt2 version [flags]

+## Flags:
+  -h, --help   help for version

+## Global Flags:
+      --config string         config file (default is $HOME/.tnt2.yaml) -i, --inputFile string      Name of the plaintext file to encrypt/decrypt. (default "-") -o, --outputFile string     Name of the file containing the encrypted/decrypted plaintext.
+  -f, --proformafile string   the file name containing the proforma machine to use instead of the builtin proforma machine.

 # Secret Key